How much do you spend on coffee?

-This article is not an argument that you should stop buying coffee.
-It is an investigation into why the math alone never works, what the real compounding cost looks like over five and ten years, and what behavioral economics has to say about the gap between knowing a price and feeling it.
-If you are running out of money before the end of the month — a phenomenon explored in depth in our guide on end-of-month broke cycles — coffee shop spending is frequently one of the invisible contributors hiding in plain sight.
+This is not an argument to stop buying coffee.
+It is an investigation into why the number is almost always bigger than you think, what the real five- and ten-year cost looks like, and what behavioral economics says about the gap between knowing a price and feeling it.
+If you keep running short before payday — a pattern we break down in where your money goes every month — coffee is frequently one of the invisible contributors hiding in plain sight.

-The latte factor, a concept popularized by financial author David Bach, argues that small daily purchases represent an enormous opportunity cost over time.
-Critics counter that eliminating coffee will not make anyone wealthy.
-Both sides are partially correct — and both miss the deeper behavioral question entirely.
+The latte factor, popularized by financial author David Bach, argues that small daily purchases carry an enormous opportunity cost over time.
+Critics counter that skipping coffee alone will not make anyone wealthy.
+Both are partly right — and both miss the more useful question: not "should you quit," but "are you even tracking it."
+The first step in any fix is simply knowing the figure, which is why a real how to track expenses habit beats willpower every time.

 One purchase per day, 5 days a week: